Countingseamus/StarWarsApp/README.md

 # Design & Implementation
 Clean code and SOLID principles are important to me and hope that my implementation reflects that.
-I especially focused on the SRP which lead to the code being a little longer than it needed to be for this basic application but at the same time I think this principle is extremely important so is always worth it in the long run.
+I especially focused on the SRP which led to the code being a little longer than it needed to be for this basic application but at the same time I think this principle is extremely important so is always worth it in the long run.
 This allows for code to be extensible, maintainnable and allows for segments to be re-usable.
 Where possible I also followed a Test Driven Approach to ensure I got a working application.